 - Anabaptists took the Reformation to an extreme.
-Their movement is sometimes referred to as "The Radical Reformation." - The term came to be used for a variety of different groups that mostly held in common a view of adult Baptism (or rebaptism). - Extreme Anabaptists held a rebellion in Muntzer, Germany and set up a kingdom where they expected Christ to return.
-This group reverted to OT law along with a revival of polygamy. - Another wing of Anabaptists grew out of Zurich and Zwingli's reforms.
+Their movement is sometimes called "The Radical Reformation." - The term came to be used for a variety of different groups that mostly held in common a view of adult Baptism (or rebaptism). - Extreme Anabaptists held a rebellion in Muntzer, Germany & set up a kingdom where they expected Christ to return.
+This group reverted to OT law & even practiced polygamy. - Another wing of Anabaptists grew out of Zurich and Zwingli's reforms.
 Well known leaders were: Conrad Grebel, Wilhelm Reublin, Felix Manz, and Georg Blaurock.
-They broke with Zwingli over baptism (re-baptism or ana-baptism). - They were mercilessly persecuted by Lutheran and Catholic alike.
-The best remedy for ana-baptism was "third baptism" (drowning).
+They broke with Zwingli over baptism (re-baptism or anabaptism). - They were mercilessly persecuted by Lutheran and Catholic alike.
+The best "remedy" for ana-baptism was "third baptism" (drowning).